Mythbuster: 'Fraudiola'! Pep is nothing without Messi | Goal.com

 And yet Guardiola made a lasting impression on so many of those he coached.

-David Alaba is presently being deployed as a centre-back but it was Guardiola who first spotted the former full-back's potential for playing at the heart of the defence and the Austrian stays he is "still benefitting a lot from Pep's time" at the Allianz Arena.
+David Alaba is presently being deployed as a centre-back but it was Guardiola who first spotted the former full-back's potential for playing at the heart of the defence and the Austrian told Bild he is "still benefitting a lot from Pep's time" at the Allianz Arena.

 Joshua Kimmich, meanwhile, is now renowned for his versatility and says Guardiola helped him "discover completely new spaces on the pitch...
 He has an incredible vision football."